New visitors to Malaysian shores may believe that this country is obsessed with food! We think they would be right!

 And why wouldn’t they?

 Malaysians have an amazing cuisine that is accessible to everyone.
 Everywhere you look there are street vendors, hawker centres, modern or local cafes, western food outlets and then the occasional ritzy restaurant.
-If you haven’t experienced a hawker centre before, here are 26 great tips for how they work and what to do, so you don’t feel like a fish out of water!
+If you haven’t experienced a hawker centre before, here are 26 Things You Need to Know When Eating Out in Malaysia! and find out how they work and what to do, so you don’t feel like a fish out of water!

 The street and hawker centre foods are often extremely cheap by western standards, but that doesn’t mean that they are lacking in taste or quality.